Item tracking startup Adero is laying off 45% of staff, just weeks after it pivoted

 The layoffs and shift at Adero underscore the more general, continuing challenges of building hardware startups.
 If the product is unique, chances are that the economies of scale to manufacture it will be too capital-intensive for even well-capitalised startups.

 But often, the products are just not unique enough.
-Adero, for example, competes with Tile and a plethora of smaller brands selling tracking dongles are either very similar, or fulfil a similar purpose, and that in turn commoditizes the core product.
-The mission then becomes building services around the hardware that are in themselves distinctive, or at least trying to be.
+Adero, for example, competes with Tile and a plethora of smaller brands selling tracking dongles that are either very similar or fulfill a similar purpose, and that in turn commoditizes the core product.
+The mission then becomes building services around the hardware that are in and of themselves distinctive, or at least trying to be.

 “It took a superhuman effort to develop and deliver a new product from scratch — hardware, software, cloud — in nine months,” CEO Nate Kelly wrote in an emailed statement when contacted to provide more detail about the layoffs.